Zero raises $20 million from NEA and others for a credit card that works like debit – TechCrunch

 “We haven’t launched to everyone on the waitlist yet, but we expect to within the next few weeks,” he says.

 Another interesting twist on traditional credit cards is Zero’s path to card upgrades: it encourages but also rewards customers for telling their friends.
-By doing so, customers gain access to better-looking cards and higher cash back percentages.
+By doing so, customers gain access to better-looking cards and higher cash-back percentages.

-Zero customers start with a “Quartz” card offering 1 percent back on purchases.
-When a friend they refer joins, they receive a higher-level card called “Graphite” that offers 1.5 percent back.
-Two friends earns you the “Magnesium” card with 2 percent back and four friends gets you the “Carbon” card with 3 percent back.
+Zero customers start with a “Quartz” card offering 1% back on purchases.
+When a friend they refer joins, they receive a higher-level card called “Graphite” that offers 1.5% back.
+Two friends earns you the “Magnesium” card with 2% back and four friends gets you the “Carbon” card with 3% back.
 The Carbon card is also solid metal, capitalizing on the millennial trend of wanting their cards to look cool.
 And metal cards are in particular demand.

-To receive the full cash back rates, customers have to pay their balances in full by the due date, Zero says.
+To receive the full cash-back rates, customers have to pay their balances in full by the due date, Zero says.

 The company has partnered with Salt Lake City-based WebBank to issue the card, and deposits are held at Memphis-based Evolve Bank & Trust, an FDIC member.
 Zero makes money primarily on interchange and interest on deposits.